xinhuang/xinhuang.github.com/_drafts/a-broken-implementation-of-multi-threading-observer-pattern.md

-For option 1, there will be a race condition if de-registering happens in the destructor of the base observer class, because the destructor of AbstractObserver is called after ConcreteObserver.
+For option 1, there will be a race condition if de-registering happens in the destructor of the base observer class, because the destructor of `AbstractObserver` is called after `ConcreteObserver`.
 If an event is triggered between the invocation of concrete destructor and abstract destructor, the observer will be in a partial state.